aureamunoz/atomic-fruits-service/README.md

 # atomic-fruits-service Project

+Simple project exposing and endpoint REST to access Fruit entity.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .